leolopez/javaswingcrud/README.md

 # javaswingcrud
-CRUD using swing and java
+CRUD using swing, JPA, Java and MVP